tytydraco/yessleep/out/Clean.md

 **2. Kitchen:** There might be an extra charge associated with the cleaning here, and we cannot guarantee that all fixtures will pass a home inspection afterward.
 It looks as if your aunt had been collecting various cuts of meat without properly storing them.
 The decaying process has led to issues such as wood warping on the tables and counters, and it has attracted various pests and wildlife.

 **3. Butler's Pantry:** It looks as if the walls in this pantry were initially covered in a striped wallpaper, but it has been half-painted over in what seems to be red oil paint.
 Mason jars are overflowing from the shelves and stacked about waist-high.
 Most appear to be intact.
-Each seems to be filled with the same substance, which is thick, brownish-green in color, and otherwise indiscernible.-Would you like us to dispose of these jars altogether?
+Each seems to be filled with the same substance, which is thick, brownish-green in color, and otherwise indiscernible.- (Would you like us to dispose of these jars altogether?)

 **4. Drawing Room:** This room was filled approximately two feet high with a mixture of mulch and various other objects, including what looked to be a collection of porcelain dolls.
 Sticks and branches were thatched together and lined the room.
 Unfortunately, many of the dolls were broken when they were buried.
 The team will not be able to clear them out without damaging them.
 The furniture will probably require professional reupholstering, as it was also mostly submerged in dirt, with the exception of a mattress and bedding that we recommend be disposed of.